 We’re providing this list of frequently asked questions (FAQs) as a cheat sheet for people curious about the work and mission of Courageous Kitchen.
 We’ve also made an effort to explain without using charity or NGO (non-governmental organization) lingo.
-At the end of the common questions on this page, we have added FAQs specific to volunteering.

 What does Courageous Kitchen do?